suus-stack/PCA/README.md

 This cannot be run separately because it needs the data collected from visualisation.py.

-INCOMPLETE MODEL: matrixes
+INCOMPLETE MODEL: vectorized implementation
 boids.py contains code to run an agent-based simulation of herring schools and possibly rocks and/or predators.
-This code works with matrices.
+This code works with matrices, making the implementation very clean and concise.
-Implementing the three boid flocking rules (separation, alignment and cohesion) was possible.
-However, by introducing rocks and predators, working with the matrices became too difficult.
-So for that reason, the code is not complete and we did not use it for analysis.
-But it shows that we tried it this way.
+Implementing the three boid flocking rules (separation, alignment and cohesion) was possible and because of the matrices, simulataneoulsy updating the herring and predator was easy.
+However, with the limited amount of time, we chose to continue with the classes implementation, since this model was the easiest to work with and to make small adaptions on.
+So for that reason, the code is not complete and we did not use it for analysis, it simply shows we tried a different approach.

 THE FUNCTION
 Experiment(lower_lim_flock, upper_lim_flock, lower_lim_veloc, upper_lim_veloc, nr_herring,